promptfoo/promptfoo/site/docs/guides/prevent-llm-hallucinations.md

     threshold: 5 # Replace with your desired perplexity threshold
 ```

-In this example, we've decided that a perplexity score greater than 5 signals that the model is not certain enough about its prediction, and hallucination risk is too highi.
+In this example, we've decided that a perplexity score greater than 5 signals that the model is not certain enough about its prediction, and hallucination risk is too high.

 Determining the perplexity threshold is a bit of trial and error.
 You can also remove the threshold and simply compare multiple models: